Solar Panel Cost Guide in Sioux City, IA (2023 Update)

 How often do you have to replace solar panels?

 Although the average lifespan of solar panels is 25 to 30 years, that doesn't mean they stop working completely at that time.
-What this means is their energy production will have decreased significantly after that point.
-You can opt to replace them after having them for that long or you can continue to use them at a lower efficiency.
+What this means is the amount of energy they produce will have decreased significantly after that point.
+You can replace them after having them for that long or you can keep using them at a lower efficiency.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.